Ciao, welcome back to my blog!

-All this faffing, just to let you know that the recipe is not mine folks, I am not going to take credit for that.
+All this faffing, just to let you know that this recipe is not mine, I am not going to take credit for that.

 So basically plain yogurt can be a good substitute of eggs for frying and apparently it is used a lot in Middle East cultures to prepare fried food or even in baking.

 I love the fact that the recipe still maintains the protein intake and that you can cook them in the oven rather than deep-frying which makes it guilt-free while keeping an amazing taste.